mcharper/nextlify/content/projects.md

     synopsis: >
       Hired at the start of 2021 in a purely front-end role using React to work as part of a team enhancing a system to manage engineering changes.
-The front end is built using React with hooks in a functional style using both TypeScript and JavaScript.
-      We use both React Testing Library and Cypress for testing.
+The front end is built using React with hooks in a functional style using both TypeScript and JavaScript, tested using React Testing Library and Cypress.
     skills:
       - React
       - Material Design